GaraYing/hellodemo/README.md

 # hellodemo
-This is  made for jenkins test
+This is  made for jenkins test and code store daily